ncase/anxiety/scenes/act2.md

 publish("act2",["dee",3]);
 ```

-s: They can't digest that shit!
+s: They can't digest that crap!
 Who would retweet *animal abuse* like that?

 ```
 publish("act2",["party_hunter",1]);